These crispy chickpeas are seasoned with fresh herbs to make an amazing addition to salads, hummus or even sandwiches!

 Instructions

-- Spread the chickpeas onto a plate lined with a paper towel and pat dry.
+- Prepare the chickpeas.
+Spread the chickpeas onto a plate lined with a paper towel and pat dry.

-- Remove from heat and let cool slightly.
-Stir in the herbs.
+- Cool.
+Remove them from the air fryer and let cool slightly.

 Mmmm, this looks and sounds so good.I love chickpeas, and can't wait to try this recipe.